buzzqw/TUS/OBSS/OBSSv2-eng.md

 Creatures inside the cube are visible but have total cover.

-A creature within 5 feet of the cube can take an Action to pull a creature or object out of the cube.
+A creature within 5 meters of the cube can take an Action to pull a creature or object out of the cube.
 Doing so requires a successful Athletics check DC 14, and the creature making the attempt takes 10 (3d6) acid damage.

 The cube can hold only one Large creature or up to four Medium or smaller creatures at a time.